sir-george2500/arch-git/README.md

 ```bash
 On branch master No commits yet nothing to commit (create/copy files and use "git add" to track)
 ```
-currently only one feature as been added initializing of empty repository
+currently there are few  features as been added
+- Initializing of empty repository
+- Track File with the  `add` command
+- Checking Status with `status` command